 3. Antoinette became publicly disliked for her extravagant spending, which included clothing and fashion, wigs, parties, gambling, gifts to favourites and an entire mock peasant village at Versailles.

-4. By 1789 the queen was being buffeted by some intense and poisonous libelles (propaganda pieces) that accused her of wastefulness, political manipulation and sexual excesses.
+4. By 1789, Antoinette was being buffeted by intense and poisonous libelles (propaganda pieces) that accused her of wastefulness, political manipulation and sexual excesses.

 5. By the 1790s Marie Antoinette was perhaps the most despised of all Ancien Régime figures.
 After being toppled from the throne in August 1792 she spent 14 months in prison before being given a show trial and sent for guillotining.